Retire in Costa Rica

 What is it like to retire in Costa Rica?

 "Retirement in Costa Rica and its surroundings is often seen as an ideal choice for many considering relocating from North America.
 There is a well-established expat community and excellent infrastructure to accommodate retirees.
 There are many cultural attractions, including colonial-Spanish architecture, a vibrant art scene, and historic sites peppered across the country.
 For recreation, outdoor activities such as hiking, fishing, rafting and bird-watching are abundant; and nightlife can be found in major cities such as San Jose.
 Retirees also enjoy access to great healthcare, an affordable cost of living, and warm and friendly people.
-In other words, Costa Rica is a great country for retirees looking to live an active and fulfilling life," remarked one retiree in Costa Rica.
+In other words, Costa Rica is a great country for retirees looking to live an active and fulfilling life," commented one retiree living in Costa Rica.

 What advice do overseas retirees have for others considering retiring abroad?